howarc/lol_match_analysis/README.md

 The dataset has 115152 rows, with every 12 rows representing a match between two teams -- each team has 6 rows of data, 1 for each player and 1 for overall team summary.
 The relevant columns that will be used for all of this project are as follows:

-> `gameid`: unique identifier for each game.
+`gameid`: unique identifier for each game.

-> `side`: either 'Red' or 'Blue', indicating where the team starts the game
+`side`: either 'Red' or 'Blue', indicating where the team starts the game

-> `result`: outcome of a match; '0' indicates defeat, '1' indicates victory
+`result`: outcome of a match; '0' indicates defeat, '1' indicates victory

-> `golddiffat20`: difference in total gold earned between teams at the 20-minute mark; indicative of strength in terms of economy
+`golddiffat20`: difference in total gold earned between teams at the 20-minute mark; indicative of strength in terms of economy

-> `xpdiffat20`: difference in experience points earned between teams at the 20-minute mark; indicative of strength in terms of levels
+`xpdiffat20`: difference in experience points earned between teams at the 20-minute mark; indicative of strength in terms of levels

-> `csdiffat20`: difference in creep score (CS) between teams at the 20-minute mark; contributes to overall gold and XP advantage
+`csdiffat20`: difference in creep score (CS) between teams at the 20-minute mark; contributes to overall gold and XP advantage

-> `killsat20`: number of kills by the team at the 20-minute mark
+`killsat20`: number of kills by the team at the 20-minute mark

-> `assistsat20`: number of assists by team at the 20-minute mark
+`assistsat20`: number of assists by team at the 20-minute mark

-> `deathsat20`: number of deaths by team at the 20-minute mark
+`deathsat20`: number of deaths by team at the 20-minute mark

-> `opp_killsat20`: opposing team's counterpart of killsat20
+`opp_killsat20`: opposing team's counterpart of killsat20

-> `opp_assistats20`: opposing team's counterpart of assistsat20
+`opp_assistats20`: opposing team's counterpart of assistsat20

-> `opp_deathsat20`: opposing team's counterpart of deathsat20
+`opp_deathsat20`: opposing team's counterpart of deathsat20

-> `datacompleteness`: either 'partial' or 'complete'; 'complete' rows contain these 20-minute mark summary statistics
+`datacompleteness`: either 'partial' or 'complete'; 'complete' rows contain these 20-minute mark summary statistics

 # Data Cleaning and Exploratory Data Analysis

+### Data Cleaning
 To prepare the dataset for analysis, the following data preprocessing steps were implemented:

 #### Column Selection and Transformation: